 The MSND program requires full attention and energies to be successful in the learning experience and in completing timely assignments.
 Success requires that the student assign the program top priority.
-Completion of written assignments and capstone assignments requires significant time commitment beyond supervised practice hours.
+Completion of written assignments and capstone assignments requires significant time commitment beyond onsite supervised practice hours.
 Part-time employment is discouraged once SEL rotations have begun and particularly during the clinical SEL (final semester).
 Students are responsible in determining how much they can handle outside of program commitments.
 Students who elect to work part-time need to prioritize program activities, assignments and rotations.
 Didactic, SEL or mandatory program activities cannot be missed due to outside work.
-Outside employment of any type needs to be reported to the program using the form provided: https://forms.gle/y8oZzA2RRa8rpC587.
-This form should be updated at the start of each semester and if a significant change in outside employment occurs during the semester.
+Outside employment of any type needs to be reported to the program using the form provided: https://forms.gle/y8oZzA2RRa8rpC587 which is also posted to the program Canvas site for ease of access.
+This form should be updated at the start of each semester sor if a significant change in outside employment occurs during the semester.
 Outside work or related training is not considered to be an excused absence for MSND sponsored events, rotations, or course requirements.

-Competency Based Education and Student Performance Monitoring and Evaluation of Progress
+Competency Based Education and Student Performance Monitoring and Evaluation of Progress the framework.

-The Future Education Model is grounded in competency-based education (CBE).
-Competencies are defined as the described knowledge, skill, and judgment needed to perform professionally-related functions.
-CBE is the system where core competency level must be achieved and demonstrated by students before they move on; progress toward reaching the required competencies is monitored within the framework.
 Thus, in CBE emphasis is on demonstration of required competencies rather than on completion of a certain number of hours and/or checking off a list of activities.
 Unlike traditional education models where achieving competence is often determined by completing a rotation with a set number of hours, in CBE the amount of time spent in a rotation is secondary to achieving competence in a given area of practice.
 The student completes the rotation when he, she or they demonstrate the ability to meet all the defined competencies for that rotation; hours required to demonstrate competency are expected to vary.